 Paging is done individually per address.
 If you configure a max-size-bytes for an address, that means each matching address will have a maximum size that you specified.
 It DOES NOT mean that the total overall size of all matching addresses is limited to max-size-bytes.

-Configuration is done at the address settings, done at the main
+Configuration is done at the address settings in

 <address-settings> <address-setting match="jms.someaddress"> <max-size-bytes>104857600</max-size-bytes> <page-size-bytes>10485760</page-size-bytes> <address-full-policy>PAGE</address-full-policy> </address-setting> </address-settings>

 This is the list of available parameters on the address settings.

 ||What's the max memory the address could have before entering on page mode.||-1 (disabled)|

 ||The size of each page file used on the paging system||10MB|

 ||This must be set to